-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
-Each thread must be at least 400 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 450 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
-Each reply must be at least 200 words.
+Each reply must be at least 250 words.
 The student must support their assertions in both the thread and two response posts with significant references from the appropriate textbook.
-(MLO: A, B, C, & D)
+(MLOs: A, B, C, & D)

 This assignment aligns with the following FSLOs: Christianity and Contexts 1, 2 and 3, Communication and Information Literacy 1.

-The student will complete two Bible study assignment where they will demonstrate correct use of the hermeneutical method in order to properly study and understand a passage of Scripture.
-The students will seek to discover what can be learned from the selected passage when he or she is studying using the technique of observation, interpretation, correlation, and application.
-Rather than using the typical research paper format, this Bible study assignment will be completed by using a template developed from Everyday Bible Study.
-The first of these Bible study assignments will be over a selected Old Testament passage.
-The second of these Bible study assignments will be over a New Testament passage.
-(MLO: C & D)
+The student will complete 4 Bible Study Project assignments where they will demonstrate correct use of the hermeneutical method in order to properly study and understand a passage of Scripture.
+The students will seek to discover what can be learned from the selected passage when he or she is studying Scripture using the techniques of observation, interpretation, correlation, and application.
+Rather than using the typical research paper format, these Bible Study Project assignments will be completed by using a template developed from Everyday Bible Study.
+(MLOs: C & D)

 This assignment aligns with the following FSLOs: Christianity and Contexts 1, 2 and 3; Communication and Information Literacy 1; Technological Solutions and Quantitative Reasoning 1; Critical Thinking 1.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
-Each quiz will be open-book/open-notes, contain 25–50 multiple-choice and true/false questions, and have a 1-hour and 30-minute time limit.
-(MLO: A, B, C, & D)
+Each quiz will cover the Learn material for the Module: Week in which it is assigned.
+Each quiz will be open-book/open-notes, contain 25–50 multiple-choice and true/false questions, and have a 1 hour and 30 minute time limit.
+(MLOs: A, B, C, & D)

 This assignment aligns with the following FSLOs: Christianity and Contexts 1, 2 and 3; Communication and Information Literacy 1; Critical Thinking 1.